jeremyelkayam/WM_projects/cs437/pong/README.md

 players).
 It makes the game boring~~ _Completed!_
 - ~~Game should pause and wait for player input upon starting a new round, to allow players to catch their breath and focus on the new round of play.~~ _Completed!_
+- At the beginning of a new round, maybe countdown from 3 before starting a round?
+Just an idea.
 - Title Screen with adjustable options.
   - turn AI on/off for each side? i.e. 2 AI players, 2 human players, or one each
   - adjustable speed slider?